Content

 Don't start by asking "who's the best advisor?"
 Start by asking whether you need one, then screen the ones you do consider on two things: fiduciary and how they're paid.
 Everything else is decoration.
 And if the door's minimum keeps you out — or you'd just rather see your own picture clearly first — that's not a dead end.
 It's a good reason to start with a free read of where you actually stand.

-Run your free Reality Check → · Ed is on the App Store and Google Play.
+Run your free Reality Check → · Ed is on the App Store.

 Ed: Wealth is a research and self-reflection tool, not a registered investment advisor.
 Nothing here is financial, investment, or tax advice.
 Costs and minimums are illustrative ranges; confirm specifics with any advisor you're considering.